lief-project/LIEF/doc/sphinx/formats/elf/index.md

 libraries intended for a wide range of Linux distributions.

-The **best way** to ensure maximum compatibility is to target the minimum supported version of Glibc.
-For instance, if you aim to support Linux distributions with at least Glibc version `2.28` (released in 2018), you should specifically provide that version of `libc.so` during linking:
+The **best way** to ensure maximum compatibility is to target the minimum supported version of glibc.
+For instance, if you aim to support Linux distributions with at least glibc version `2.28` (released in 2018), you should specifically provide that version of `libc.so` during linking:

 ```console